 Aged care buildings are likely to be occupied by people with similar difficulties to those occupying Class 9a buildings.
-To minimise disease, F2.8(b) requires the installation of slop-hoppers and appliances for disinfecting pans in Class 9c aged care buildings.
+To minimise disease, F2.8(b) requires the installation of slophoppers and appliances for either disinfecting pans or an adequate means for disposal of receptacles in Class 9c aged care buildings.
 If one device can undertake all tasks required by F2.8(b), then it may be utilised.

-PART F3 ROOM SIZES
+PART F3 ROOM HEIGHTS